peterprib/node-red-contrib-loadbalance/README.md

 Out port zero is used for administration and used to send message if there is no availability in all routes.
 This allows responses messages or queuing to be managed.

+Message per second capacity is visible when capacity based mode is selected.
+Indicates capacity is many messages per second are allowed.

+Default capacity is visible when capacity based mode is selected.

+At no capacity is visible when capacity based mode is selected.
+Allows choice of what is to be done with message when full capacity is reached.

+At no availablity allows  choice of what is to be done with message when there is no availabilty.
+Messages either discarded or sent to admin port.

 ![Load Balance](documentation/loadbalance.JPG "Load Balance")

 # Management